markhunte/Discourse-Forum----Latest-Post-iOS-Widget/README.md

-# Discorse Forum latest Post iOS Widget
+# Discourse Forum latest Post iOS Widget

- A widget created  with Scriptable.app for iOS to display the latest Discorse Forum Posts:
+ A widget created  with Scriptable.app for iOS to display the latest Discourse Forum Posts: